ivylaboratory/angular-carousel/README.md

 | arrowsOutside | boolean | false | Arrows on the outside of the carousel container. |
 | arrowsTheme | 'light', 'dark' | 'light' | Arrow color theme. |

+The IvyCarousel also has a Pro version, with an [extended API](http://ivylab.space/carousel).

 ## Browser support

 IvyCarousel supports the most recent two versions of all major browsers: Chrome (including Android 4.4-10), Firefox, Safari (including iOS 9-13), and Edge.